franzholz/tt_products/README.md

 ## Upgrade

-If you upgrade to tt_products 2.9.13 then you must execute the upgrade wizards in the TYPO3 Install Tool for tt_products, before you make any modifications in the database.
+If you upgrade to a newer version of tt_products then you sometimes you must execute upgrade wizards in the TYPO3 Install Tool for tt_products.
+Do not forget to make a backup copy of the database before you execute them.

-If you are still using TYPO3 < 10, then you must execute the renaming of these database table fields manually in phpMyAdmin.
+Only if you are still using TYPO3 < 9 you must execute the renaming of these database table fields manually in phpMyAdmin or a similar database tool.

     tt_products_mm_graduated_price:
     product_uid ==> uid_local